 As previously reported, there has been some interesting developments in the lion dynamics lately.
 Ranger Sabastion Wayne took a closer look and had the following to report:

-“The above good-looking sub-adult male lion, about three and a half years old, is one of the Talamati males that has been hanging around with some of the Nkuhumas for a while now.
+“The featured good-looking sub-adult male lion, about three and a half years old, is one of the Talamati males that has been hanging around with some of the Nkuhumas for a while now.
 We recently found him and his brother taking a breather with an old Nkuhuma adult lioness (the female with a scar on her hip), as well as a sub-adult female and her brother.
 Prior to their return on a property where we traverse, all five of them were on a giraffe carcass for about three days.

 We also saw three of the Nkuhumas with two Talamati males, on the same day the rest of the Nkuhumas – seven of them – were spotted by other rangers far in the east.
 I drove east the same afternoon to follow up on the rest of the Nkuhumas, and found them fast asleep not too far from where they were left that morning.
 Interestingly all seven were there, as well as one very mangy Mhangene male close by – he looked about 3 years old.